dr0idb0t/schpeedy-boats/README.md

 # Schpeedy Boats

 A simple mod that makes boats a little bit faster.
 Required on both the client and server side.
+Requires Fabric API (but what doesn't?)

 ## Features